-And also, we created our own e-Learning related to business and human rights, and 5,234 people including group employees mainly with SC executives and employees, completed the training.
+And also, we created our own e-Learning on business and human rights, and all of SC executives and employees completed the training.
 In fiscal 2020, we added the same e-Learning to the Global e-SBC training menu for overseas staffs and promoted learning.

-In fiscal 2021, SC conducted training for 107 new employees, 107 new chiefs, 98 new managers, 65 new team leaders, and 23 new general managers on our sustainability promotion, including respect for human rights.
+In fiscal 2022, SC conducted training for 101 new employees, 110 new chiefs, 119 new managers, 82 new team leaders, and 25 new general managers on our sustainability promotion, including respect for human rights.